Zabamund/T22_getting_started/Installation_and_setup.md

 ## Running python

 Python is a program installed on your computer, and it can be used in different ways, e.g.:
-- executing expressions and statements in an interactive session.
+- executing python code in an interactive session
-- running a Python program from the operating system command-line or terminal.
+- running a python script directly from the operating system
 - in a Jupyter notebook, Binder instance, Google Collab, etc.

 Note: we run python from the command-line interface (CLI) either